A Bipp Quickstart

 Note that we have used MySQL syntax to define these transformations in SQL because we are using a MySQL database.

 The required changes can be made incrementally as and when you find that you need to format some data or introduce a new column.
-In order to ensure that the changes made to the datamodel are available in the dataviewer or Sheets, ensure that the changes are committed to the master.
+In order to ensure that the changes made to the datamodel are available for visualization as Sheets, ensure that the changes are committed to the master.
 Also ensure that the sheets version is changed to use the latest datamodel version when you are testing your model.
-The Change Sheets Version functionality can be used for this purpose.
+The Deploy Datamodel functionality can be used for this purpose.

 4. Create Sheets

 Sheets allow you to view the output of a datamodel in different ways so that you can tweak it as necessary.
 You can also incorporate data visualizations created in sheets on dashboards.
-To access/view data for a particular dataset for the first time, click on the View button corresponding to the dataset on the Home screen as shown.
+To access/view data for a particular dataset for the first time, click on the Datasets main menu option and select the appropriate dataset on the Datasets screen.

 This will take you to the sheets editor for the dataset.
 We will now use the data model we defined in the previous section to create the 4 visualizations that we mentioned in the introduction.